Kroměříž: Sights

-The town is best known for the Baroque Kroměříž Castle with its valuable gardens.
+The town is best known for Baroque Kroměříž Castle with its valuable gardens.
 The polygonal tower of the castle is the main landmark as well as the oldest remnant of the old Bishop's Castle.
-The Gardens and Castle at Kroměříž were added to the list of UNESCO World Heritage Sites in 1998.
+The gardens and castle at Kroměříž were added to the list of UNESCO World Heritage Sites in 1998.

 Despite several reconstructions after the war damage, the Church of Saint Maurice retained its early Gothic appearance.
 Bishop Bruno von Schauenburg is buried in the church.

 The Church of the Assumption of the Virgin Mary was the oldest church in the town.
 The original church from the 13th century was destroyed in the Thirty Years' War.
 The current structure was built in the late Baroque style the first half of the 18th century.
 It has preserved bell tower from the 13th century.

 The town's main museum is Kroměříž Region Museum.
 There is also Karel Kryl's exposition on life and work of one of the most famous natives.
 In the former Bishop's Mint from 1665 is a mint exposition.

 In popular culture

-In Kroměříž Castle were filmed some scenes from Amadeus (1984), Immortal Beloved (1994), Četnické humoresky (1997), A Royal Affair (2012), Angélique (2013), The Musketeers (2015), and Maria Theresia (2017).
+Kroměříž Castle was used to film some scenes from Amadeus (1984), Immortal Beloved (1994), Četnické humoresky (1997), A Royal Affair (2012), Angélique (2013), The Musketeers (2015), and Maria Theresia (2017).
 Other films shot in the town include The Ear (1970) and Requiem pro panenku (1992).